wevm/wagmi/site/vue/installation.md

 pnpm link --global
 ```

-Then go to the project where you are using Wagmi and run `pnpm link --global wagmi` (or the package manager that you used to link Wagmi globally).
+Then go to the project where you are using Wagmi and run `pnpm link --global @wagmi/vue` (or the package manager that you used to link Wagmi globally).
 Make sure you installed the [required peer dependencies](/vue/getting-started#manual-installation) and their versions are correct.

 ## Security